You are free to choose, but you are not free of the consequences of those choices.

 Choosing is losing, take responsibility for your choices

-For example, people want kids because they think it brings them happiness and because they want the joys of seeing them grow up and becoming a well functioning adult.
+For example, people want kids because they think it brings them happiness and because they want the joy of seeing them grow up and become well-functioning adults.
 Yet, they often don’t want the responsibility that comes along with parenthood.

 Responsibilities such as educating their child, helping them study, bringing them to their local sports club, and so on.
-They want a kid, but don’t want to sacrifice their own selfish desires, nor their own time to make their offspring the number 1 priority.
+They want a kid but don’t want to sacrifice their selfish desires, or their own time to make their offspring the number 1 priority.

 People need to realize that not everything in life is good or fun.
 And no matter who, how rich, and how good your connections are, you can’t have it all.